discord-tickets/docs/docs/self-hosting/installation/standalone.md

 ---
-description: Links to other guides that may be useful
+description: How to install Discord Tickets
 ---

+# Standalone

-# Additional help
+## Additional help

 !!! tip
 	These community guides will help you install and setup dependencies on your system.